-Commemoration: International Holocaust Remembrance Day – Live Performance: Saul & Ruby’s Holocaust Survivor Band
+Commemoration: International Holocaust Remembrance Day – Saul & Ruby’s Holocaust Survivor Band

-In honor of International Holocaust Remembrance Day, join us for a film screening of Saul & Ruby’s Holocaust Survivor Band, live performance from the Holocaust Survivor Band, and post-show discussion with the filmmaker.
+In honor of International Holocaust Remembrance Day, gather with us virtually for a Q&A session with the cast and filmmaker of Saul & Ruby’s Holocaust Survivor Band.

 Like many Holocaust Survivors, after World War II, Saul and Ruby moved to America, started families and careers, grew old, and retired to South Florida.
 For them, retirement could have been the last chapter in their story.
 But then they decided to start a klezmer band: the Holocaust Survivor Band.
 The band summons the bittersweet memories of childhood in Poland, but more than that, it is a celebration of life.

-After a lively performance, the post-performance discussion will be moderated by Academy Award nominated and Emmy winning filmmaker of Saul & Ruby’s Holocaust Survivor Band, Tod Lending.
+We invite you to stream the film before the program, then join us with Saul Dreier and Ruby Sosnowicz (the film’s subjects) for a discussion moderated by Academy Award-nominated and Emmy-winning filmmaker, Tod Lending.
 Lending’s work has aired nationally on ABC, CBS, NBC, PBS, HBO; has been screened theatrically and awarded at national and international festivals; and has been televised internationally in Europe and Asia.
-Lending’s work can be found on his website: https://nomadicpictures.org/

 Registrants will receive a link to view the film in advance of the program.
 The film will be available for streaming until 24 hours after the program.

 Community Partner: JCC Chicago Film Festival